Oaksoe11/odin-recipes/README.md

 # odin-recipes
-a test site for basic HTML
+This is a basic site made with HTML only but will be retouched with CSS and JS.